Fitcodes/E-Mobile-Store/README.md

-# sanjay8467.github.io
+# Online Mobile Store
-This is basically an E-store website I developed using technologies HTML, CSS, Bootstrap 4, PHP and mySQLi.
+This is basically an E-store website I developed using technologies HTML, CSS, Bootstrap 4 for the frontend.

+For the backend I used PHP  and used MySQL for handling the database.